FluxaAMM/fluxa-docs/Technical Deep Dive/coreProtocolTechnicalDesign.md

    - Overflow and underflow protection on all calculations
    - Proper handling of edge cases in fixed-point math

-The document appears to be quite comprehensive already and covers the core protocol technical design in detail.
-I'll continue from where we left off to complete the document with additional sections:

 ## 11. Performance Benchmarks

 ### 11.1 Computational Complexity